Rapidus: 2025

 The Japanese government allocated 802.5 billion yen (US$5.4 billion) in subsidies for Rapidus in fiscal year 2025.

 Pilot line testing began on April 1.
 Rapidus unveiled a 300 mm wafer containing their first 2nm prototypes on July 18; the density of Rapidus' 2nm chips are reportedly 237.31 MTr/mm².

+2026

+In April, the Japanese government allocated 631.5 billion yen (US$3.96 billion) in additional funding to Rapidus.
+Mass production of 2nm wafers is expected to begin in late 2027.